Hide

 GP endorsement letter – Help increase cancer screening participation in your practice

 There is one evidence- based initiative which is the use of a GP endorsement letter.
-This is a letter that is sent out from the GP practice to the eligible population, before their 50th birthday, that is essentially, a recommendation from the practice GPs that the patient participate in the bowel screening program when the kit arrives.
+This is a letter that is sent out from the GP practice to the eligible population, before their 45th birthday, that is essentially, a recommendation from the practice GPs that the patient participate in the bowel screening program when the kit arrives.
+You play an important role in helping your patients make informed decisions about bowel cancer screening.

 45-49-year-old health check (MBS item)

-As has been recommended by the NBCSP and the Cancer Institute, this health check could be the perfect opportunity to discuss bowel cancer screening (which is not mentioned on some of the software templates for this health check and could be added) or at least to hand out a resource to improve health literacy around cancer screening programs before the age of 50 years.
+As has been recommended by the NBCSP and the Cancer Institute, this health check could be the perfect opportunity to discuss bowel cancer screening (which is not mentioned on some of the software templates for this health check and could be added).
+It may be helpful to hand out resources to improve health literacy around cancer screening programs.

 Advantages: